Caroline (Status Quo song): Background and release

 The song was written by band leader Francis Rossi and roadie / harmonica player Bob Young on a table napkin in the dining room of a hotel in Perranporth, Cornwall, in 1971.
 A demo was cut with Rossi playing guitar and bass, with Terry Williams on drums.
 The group changed the arrangement from a slow blues song, doubling the tempo, and recorded it mostly live using their stage gear and amplifiers.
 On the single release, the song fades out, while the album version is about thirty seconds longer and has a conclusive ending.

 The song became one of the opening numbers in Quo's live setlist for over 25 years.
 It was the second number played at their Live Aid gig in 1985 and it inspired Apollo 440's 1999 single "Stop the Rock".

 The song was reprised, in 2014, for the band's thirty-first studio album Aquostic (Stripped Bare).
 It was featured in the ninety-minute launch performance of the album at London's Roundhouse on 22 October, the concert being recorded and broadcast live by BBC Radio 2 as part of their In Concert series.

+Another re-recorded version of the song appears on the band's 2003 album Riffs.